Select any two GPUs for comparison

 The HD 8750M has 13.8 GB/sec greater memory bandwidth than the GT 555M, which means that the memory performance of the HD 8750M is slightly better than the GT 555M.

 The Radeon HD 8750M 2GB GDDR5 has 384 Shader Processing Units and the GeForce GT 555M DDR5 has 96.
-However, the actual shader performance of the GT 555M is 192.
-The HD 8750M having 192 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 8750M delivers a slightly smoother and more efficient experience when processing graphical data than the GT 555M.
+However, the actual shader performance of the HD 8750M is 345.6 and the actual shader performance of the GT 555M is 192.
+The HD 8750M having 153.6 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 8750M delivers a slightly smoother and more efficient experience when processing graphical data than the GT 555M.